shawns21/dom-project-2/README.md

    - `checkGuess`: a method that returns a string based on the player's guess and the winning number.
    - `newGame`: a method that returns a new game instance.
    - `provideHint`: a method that generates an array with a length of 3, which includes the winning number and two other random numbers.

-## Running Tests

-After implementing the functions and the Game class, run the tests to verify that your implementations are correct: `npm test`.

 ## Extra Credit